xiaolw95/NetMoss2/README.md

 `p.adj:` the adjust P value for the NetMoss score.

 #### Visualization
 In this part, we provide a function to illustrate the results.
-The `netPlot` function will output a paired networks to demostrated difference of structure between case and control networks.
+The `netPlot` function will output two kind of images.
+The one is the visualization of the important NetMoss score, the other is a paired networks to demostrated the difference of structure between case and control networks.
 ```
 netPlot(result = nodes_result,
         tax = "g__Bacteroides")